 The xylem and phloem constitute the vascular tissue.
-These tissues form a continuous network that is spread across the roots, stem, branches and the leaves of the plant.
+These are also known as conducting tissues.
+These tissues form a continuous network that is spread across the roots, stem, branches and leaves of the plant.

 The xylem carries water and minerals from the roots to the leaves.

 The phloem transports food from the leaves to various parts of a plant's body.

 Water reaches the xylem vessels of the root through the cells.

 Water and minerals are transported to various parts of a plant by a suction force.

 Peel a potato, cut it into two pieces and slice its bottom Make a deep hole on the top part of the potato and make a potato cup.
 Put some sugar solution in the cup.
 Make a note of the level of the sugar.
 Pierce the outer wall of the potato with a pin.
 Place the potato in a container with water in such a way that it is partly immersed in water.
 Leave it undisturbed for some time.
 Now observe that the level of the sugar solution increases.
 This is because water moves from a glass beaker (low concentration) to a potato (high concentration).

 By the force of suction, water and nutrients are transported to all parts of a plant.
 Water and minerals reach the leaves and use only a small amount to make food.
 There are small pores, called the stomata, on the lower surface of the leaves through which excess water is released in the form of water vapour.

 The process of releasing water vapour from the leaves into the atmosphere through the stomata is called transpiration.